aymannel/leettools/README.md

 ![projectimage](img/leet.png)

 ## DESCRIPTION
 Leettools is a collection of scripts and vim configurations for setting up an ultra-light vim-based IDE.
-I use this mainly for solving leetcode.com problems in a local environment such that I have access to all custom keybindings and VIM configurations.
+I use this mainly for solving leetcode.com problems in a local environment so that I have access to all my custom keybindings and VIM configurations.

 ## USAGE
 Typing the `leet` command into your terminal will create a copy of the leet environment template and open MacVim.
 The `timeit` function from the leettools library is imported, and can be used as a decorator to time a given function.